 PayPal charges a flat fee per invoice and a percentage fee for international transactions (4.4% instead of 2.9% for domestic transactions), which can make things expensive – it also offers FX rates which may differ from the mid-market rates if you're sending from one country to another (e.g. USD to GBP).

-The charges mean that you could be paying a lot to receive money using PayPal, especially if you're invoicing in USD but based outside of the US.
+The charges mean that you could be paying a lot to receive money using PayPal, especially if you're invoicing in USD but based outside of the US and receiving money in GBP, Euro or Canadian dollars.
 While fees are a common expense for freelancers, you should be trying to minimize the fees you are charged to receive funds in each transaction.

-Use the below PayPal fee calculator (international) to work out exactly what the fees could be...
+Use the below PayPal fee calculator (international and domestic) to work out exactly what the fees could be...